 The idea was clearly popular, and Goth Day quickly turned into World Goth Day, an international celebration of everything Gothic to be observed annually.
 Worldwide commemoration events began popping up in many countries, and a website was created for World Goth Day to promote and coordinate all international activities.

 The Goth subculture was created by fans of gothic rock in the United Kingdom during the 1980s.
-The music and fashion drew inspiration from many sources, such as gothic literature from the 18th and 19th century, and by artists and photographers that depicted mystic and romantic motifs.
-The Goth style shares a lot of similarities with horror movies, and is characterized by dark clothes, hair, and piercings.
+The music and fashion drew inspiration from many sources, such as gothic literature from the 18th and 19th centuries, and by artists and photographers that depicted mystic and romantic motifs.

 Many events take place in the United States for World Goth Day, such as the annual Darkwave Dance Party in San Francisco.
 Going to one is a great opportunity to get into the Goth scene and party with other lovers of the subculture and music.

-Go back to the day's roots and call your local radio to ask them to play on of the Goth classics, such as The Cure and Bauhaus, to spread the love for gothic music around.
+Go back to the day's roots and call your local radio to ask them to play one of the Goth classics, such as The Cure and Bauhaus.
+Spread the love for gothic music around!

 Host a Goth-themed party in honor of this subculture.
 Try and educate yourself more about its origins.
 Watch a gothic-inspired movie, or read a gothic novel.